-Follow these steps to create a report:
+To create a custom report:

-- 1. Navigate to Reports > Definitions, then click Add.
-Or click ^ to edit a report. - 2.
+- 1. Go to Reports > Definitions, then click Add.
+Or click to edit a report. - 2.
 Enter the name of the report in the Title field. - 3.
 From the Type drop-down menu, select Custom. - 4.
 Add report widgets: - For a default report, select the report widget from the available options, then press and hold the mouse while you drag it to the selected options.
 Or, you can double-click the widget. - For a custom report, click the down arrow next to select a report from the drop-down list. - Change the order in which the report displays data by dragging the widget to reorder it. - 5.
-Complete the Report Restrictions section.
-All reports allow you to restrict based on a group, folder, and type of device.
-When you select custom options to include in a report, additional restrictions will become available. - 6.
+Complete the Report Restrictions section. - 6.
 Click Yes to schedule a report, then enter how often the report should run and when the report starts and ends.
-If these fields are not available, the report provides a snapshot of current status rather than spanning a period of time. - 7.
-If you want non-admin users to see a generated reports, choose By Subject.
+If these fields are not available, the report provides a snapshot of current status rather than spanning a period of time.

+- 7. If you want non-admin users to see a generated reports, choose By Subject.
 By default, any report can be seen by an AirWave admin. - 8.
 Click Yes if you want to email the report.
 They can be sent in HTML, PDF, and CSV formats. - 9.
-Click Yes to you want to share the report by FTP or SCP to an external server.

-10.Click Add to save your report.
+Click Yes to you want to share the report by FTP or SCP to an external server. - 10.Click Add to save your report.
 The report displays on the Report Definitions page.